 Here’ the drill.
 You can do this with friends, siblings (you know, your brothers or sisters) or classmates.
 Watch the video once and simply enjoy the content.
 Then take a moment to consider what kind of outdoor adventure you’d like to have, what’s realistic, and how you can use the millions of acres of National Forests.
 Then watch the video again and pause at the 7 key steps to make some notes on how you can accomplish each step.
 That may include recruiting help from adults.

 We don’t want to spoil the “fun” of planning your personal passport to angling adventure, but chances are you’re also going to learn problem solving, math, geography, science, nature and government.
 In fact, you and your class can elevate this fun educational adventure into a dynamic peer-driven learning (your teacher will love those words) experience where you ask and explore critical questions.
-Simply download the free discussion guide and/or lessons below for learning fun stuff you can actually use in life right now.
+Simply download the free lesson below, Discovering YOUR National Forests… Through Angling Adventures for learning fun stuff you can actually use in life right now.
 There’s a win-win for you.

 And don’t forget to have your teacher open the LEARN MORE section below for additional information that will help guide the classroom learning where all the students get to design their own personal passports to adventure.
 Get a jump-start on designing your adventure by exploring the U.S. Forest Service Regions near you at… Fish YOUR National Forests.